Special Projects at CHART 2024

 In the project Best of Sweden, Ulf Lundin has photographed the same scene from early morning before dawn until it gets dark again in the evening.
 The final image is composed of different parts from a selection of exposures he took during the day.
 In these photographs common and unremarkable places, which we may not usually associate with the image of Sweden, are presented in an idealized light.
 The project raises the question about what a photograph is and how we perceive it, but also about the environment surrounding us and how we influence it.

-Selected photographs from Ulf Lundin's Best of Sweden project will be presented as part of the Special Projects programme for CHART 2024 by Galleri Magnus Karlsson.
+Selected photographs from Ulf Lundin's Best of Sweden project were presented as part of the Special Projects programme for CHART 2024 by Galleri Magnus Karlsson.

 Modou Dieng Yacine, NoLa-#1, 2023